nightwatchjs/nightwatch-docs/gettingstarted/concepts/globals.md

     // expect assertions
     waitForConditionTimeout : 5000,

+    // since 1.4.0 – this controls whether to abort the test execution when an element cannot be located; an error
+    // is logged in all cases, but this also enables skipping the rest of the testcase;
+    // it's being used in element commands such as .click() or .getText()
+    abortOnElementLocateError: false,

     // this will cause waitFor commands on elements to throw an error if multiple
     // elements are found using the given locate strategy and selector
     throwOnMultipleElementsReturned: false,